Collateral Damage (2002 film): Plot

-A bomb detonates in the plaza of the Colombian Consulate building in Los Angeles, killing nine people, including a caravan of Colombian officials and American intelligence agents.
+A bomb detonates in the plaza of the Colombian Consulate building in Los Angeles, killing nine people, including Colombian officials in a caravan, and American intelligence agents.
 Among the civilians killed are the wife and son of an LAFD firefighter, Captain Gordy Brewer, who is injured in the aftermath.
 A video is sent to the U.S. State Department, in which the masked El Lobo ("The Wolf") claims responsibility, justifying it as retaliation for the US oppression of Colombia.
 The FBI believes El Lobo is a Colombian terrorist named Claudio Perrini.

 CIA Officer Peter Brandt, the Colombia Station Chief, is harshly reprimanded for the incident by a Senate Oversight Committee, which promptly terminates all CIA operations there.
 Brandt angrily returns to Mompós and meets with his paramilitary allies to plan a major offensive to take down Claudio.

-Frustrated with the political red tape regarding the investigation, Gordy travels to Mompós to personally hunt down Claudio, but is quickly arrested for illegal entry.
-The guerrillas stage a prison uprising to free their comrades and abduct the firefighter, demanding a large ransom for him.
+Frustrated with the political red tape regarding the investigation, Brewer travels to Mompós to personally hunt down Claudio, but is quickly arrested for illegal entry.
+The guerrillas stage a prison uprising to free their comrades and abduct Brewer, demanding a large ransom for him.
 Brandt's unit is alerted to Brewer's presence in Colombia but arrive too late.
-Gordy breaks out of the prison, evades capture, and secures a guerrilla zone pass from Canadian mechanic Sean Armstrong.
+Brewer breaks out of the prison, evades capture, and secures a guerrilla zone pass from Canadian mechanic Sean Armstrong.
 Armstrong introduces him to drug runner Felix Ramirez, the manager of the cocaine distribution facility financing the guerrillas.

-Masquerading as a mechanic, Gordy rigs several improvised explosives, destroying the facility.
-Felix is blamed for the drug plant's destruction, and so is executed in front of a hiding Gordy's eyes.
-Gordy infiltrates Claudio's headquarters and plants a bomb to kill him but is captured when he tries to prevent a woman, Selena, from being caught in the blast radius along with her son, Mauro.
+Masquerading as a mechanic, Brewer rigs several improvised explosives, destroying the facility.
+Felix is blamed for the drug plant's destruction, and so is executed in front of a hiding Brewer's eyes.
+Brewer infiltrates Claudio's headquarters and plants a bomb to kill him but is captured when he tries to prevent a woman, Selena, from being caught in the blast radius along with her son, Mauro.

 At Claudio's home compound, Selena reveals she is Claudio's wife.
 She and Claudio once lost their own child during an American attack, which compelled Claudio to become a terrorist; Selena found and adopted Mauro, whose parents were killed in the attack.
-Regardless, Selena eventually sympathizes with Gordy and reveals Claudio is planning another bombing in Washington, D.C.
+Regardless, Selena eventually sympathizes with Brewer and reveals Claudio is planning another bombing in Washington, D.C.
 Meanwhile, Brandt's unit locates Claudio's compound and launches an attack.
-During the ensuing shootout, Selena helps free Gordy and, along with Brandt, travels back to the State Department in Washington, D.C., to help the search effort for Claudio.
+During the ensuing shootout, Selena helps free Brewer and, along with Brandt, travels back to the State Department in Washington, D.C., to help the search effort for Claudio.
 Selena identifies Union Station as the target, and the FBI investigates.